apollo

 Unsafe

-Avva 250mg Tablet SR belongs to pregnancy category C. Avoid using Avva 250mg Tablet SR if you are pregnant, think you are pregnant or planning for pregnancy.
+Avva 250mg Tablet SR belongs to pregnancy category C. Avoid using Avva 250mg Tablet SR if you are pregnant, think you are pregnant or are planning for pregnancy.
 Please consult your doctor if you have any concerns regarding this.

 bannner image